All Episodes

 Well, I think what every woman that I interviewed from the piece, I mean, they were angry because they actually told a very different story than what was reported.

-If just five years ago this sort of fallout had happened after, you know, a local news television story, let alone a prestigious national newspaper story, that would have been a career ender for the journalists involved.
+If just five years ago, this sort of fallout had happened after a local news television story, let alone a prestigious national newspaper story, that would have been a career ender for the journalists involved.

-I mean, this is very serious, the the allegations they're making about being mischaracterized and what they said they were told by the reporters versus what the final story showed.
+I mean, this is very serious, the allegations they're making about being mischaracterized and what they said they were told by the reporters versus what the final story shows.

 Yeah.

-And then the more interesting part, Juanita Broderick Challenged on the very same the the day after this New York Times piece comes out, she challenged them to look into her story.
+And then the more interesting part, Juanita Broderick challenged on the very same, The day after this New York Times piece comes out, she challenged them to look into her story.

-I've interviewed Kathleen Willie a number of times and Paula Jones.
+I've interviewed Kathleen Willey a number of times and Paula Jones.

-Let me ask you, you you did some very interesting reporting I felt.
+Let me ask you, you did some very interesting reporting, I felt.

 Six degrees of separation among Trump critics.

-Uh you talk uh about uh let's see, what was his name?
+You talk about, let's see, what was his name?

-Well, I'm I'm researching a new book, and it's some of this came to light for that, but some of it is also mixed in with this campaign that's going now and the Astro Turf that I've written about.
+Well, I'm researching a new book, and some of this came to light for that, but some of it is also mixed in with this campaign that's going now and the astroturf that I've written about.

-Many people probably don't know that Hillary Clinton has this formidical formidable group of super PACs, political action committees, and media watchdog outlets, whatever you want to call them, that fan out in the news and don't identify themselves and are often not identified in the news as Hillary Clinton's super PACs and supporters and speak against Trump or sometimes Bernie Sanders or whatever interest, you know, that they think threatens Hillary Clinton.
+Many people probably don't know that Hillary Clinton has this formidable group of super PACs, political action committees, and media watchdog outlets, whatever you want to call them, that fan out in the news and don't identify themselves and are often not identified in the news as Hillary Clinton super PACs and supporters and speak against Trump or sometimes Bernie Sanders or whatever interest that they think threatens Hillary Clinton.

-So Univision, as you know, Jorge Ramos has been an aggressive, you know, critic of Trump.
+So Univision, as you know, Jorge Ramos has been an aggressive critic of Trump.

-Univision canceled Miss Trump's U uh the Trump Smith USA pageant.
+Univision canceled Ms. Trump's Trump's Miss USA pageant.

-Well, Univision's owned by Saban Capital Group, which is run by a top Hillary Clinton supporter who's given seven million dollars, one of the biggest donors to Hillary Clinton's political action committee, priorities USA action.
+Well, Univision's owned by Saban Capital Group, which is run by a top Hillary Clinton supporter who's given $7 million, one of the biggest donors to Hillary Clinton's political action committee, Priorities USA Action.

 So that's just one example.